E4S-Project/e4s-alc/README.md

 ## Usage

-`e4s-alc` has 3 basic commands:
+`e4s-alc` has 2 basic commands:
 * `create` - Used to create a Dockerfile
-* `build` - Used to create and build a Dockerfile
 * `template` - Used to generate a template `.yaml` file

-While you are able to use `e4s-alc create` and `e4s-alc build` as a command line tool, it is recommended that you use a `.yaml` file.
+While you are able to use `e4s-alc create` as a command line tool, it is recommended that you use a `.yaml` file.

 To create a Dockerfile, run:
 ```